semillie/future-vehicle-analysis/vehicle_02_truck/README.md

 -----

-**2. Which make(manufacturers/car brands) offers the most truck options?**
+**2. Which make (manufacturers/car brands) offers the most truck options?**

-Here I decided to save a datatable of the data where the vehicles are trucks
+Here I decided to save a data-table of the data where the vehicles are trucks:

 ```
 SELECT